canjs/canjs/docs/can-guides/topics/data/customizing-connections/customizing-connections.md

       <td>
         [can-connect/base/base <code>base</code>]
       </td>
-      <td>Provides option accessor and convience methods required by other behaviors.
+      <td>Provides option accessor and convenience methods required by other behaviors.
 Included in every connection.
 Not something that would typically be customized.</td>
     </tr>
 		<tr>
 			<td>